allsensing-docs/Document-Center/product-document/agsm/agsm_co/README.md

   #else
     delay(100);
   #endif
-  /*
-  read from AGSM port, send to Serial port to interupt continuous output send 'c''/r' without line ending, may have to send more than once.
+   while (Serial1.available()) // read from AGSM port, send to Serial port to interupt continuous output send 'c''/r' without line ending, may have to send more than once.
-  */
-   while (Serial1.available())
   {
    int inByte = Serial1.read();
    Serial.write(inByte);